Malicious Pseudo-Ranging and Localization of Static LOS Wireless Users via Downlink Modulation Classification and Uplink Refinement: Modulation Classification MCS Table-based Passive Attack

 We first present sufficient details about the modulation classification method we have implemented, followed by the details of how Eve could map the detected modulation scheme to a ring, a process we call pseudo-ranging.

 During the downlink phase, Alice sends a modulated signal to Bob using either phase-shift keying (PSK) or quadrature amplitude modulation (QAM).
 Specifically, Alice utilizes one of the specific modulation types from $4$ different modulation schemes, namely, BPSK, QPSK, 16-QAM, and 64-QAM (see Table~\ref{MCStable}).
 Eve sniffs the signal broadcast by Alice and carries out modulation classification.
 We note that modulation classification has been traditionally done through statistical methods which: i) first differentiate between the PSK and QAM using the fact that the PSK scheme leads to a constant-envelop signal, while the QAM scheme leads to a variable-envelop signal; ii) identify the order of modulation $M$ \cite{octaviapaper}.
-However, more recently, there is an increased interest in doing modulation classification through a range of deep learning methods \cite{peng2021survey}.

-In this work, inline with recent research trends \cite{peng2021survey}, we implement a two-dimensional convolutional neural network (CNN) as the modulation classifier at Eve.
+However, more recently, there is an increased interest in doing modulation classification through deep learning methods \cite{peng2021survey}.
+In this work, inline with recent research trends \cite{peng2021survey}, we implement a two-dimensional convolutional neural network (CNN) as the modulation classifier at Eve, which consists of four convolutional layers, three dropout layers, one average pooling layer, and two dense layers.

 The input to the neural network is the in-phase and quadrature components of the sniffed signal.
-The CNN takes a decision after processing $128$ samples of the received signal.
-The CNN-based classifier architecture consists of four convolutional layers, three dropout layers, one average pooling layer, and two dense layers, along with a total of $2.13$ million parameters.

 To train the CNN-based modulation classifier, an offline training dataset is constructed.
 By moving Eve away from Alice in different directions, sufficient samples for each modulation type at varying SNR values are obtained.
 The final dataset contains $240,000$ samples for the four modulation types: BPSK, QPSK, 16-QAM, and 64-QAM over a range of SNR values from $2$~dB to $28$~dB.
 This is in accordance with the MCS Table in Table~\ref{MCStable}.
 The training dataset is balanced to mitigate bias by ensuring an equal number of samples ($60,000$) for each of the four classes.
 The training dataset is further split into training and validation datasets with an $80:20$ ratio.
-After training the model offline, the CNN-based modulation classifier at Eve is tested using an unbiased testing dataset of $10,000$ samples.
+After offline training, the CNN-based modulation classifier at Eve is evaluated using an unbiased testing dataset of $10,000$ samples.
 The different scenarios considered, along with the classification results, are presented in Section~\ref{mod_results}.